 Tory leadership candidates: The opium user, the buffoon and the swivel-eyed loon

-The UK’s Conservative party has its first vote today on a future leader and prime minister
+The Conservative party has had its first vote on a future leader.
+Seven candidates remain

 A combination of file pictures shows the 10 declared contenders in the Conservative Party leadership contest.
 Top row: Boris Johson, Michael Gove, Jeremy Hunt, Dominic Raab, Sajid Javid.
 Bottom row: Matt Hancock, Mark Harper, Esther McVey, Rory Stewart, Andrea Leadsom.
 Photograph: STF/AFP/Getty Images